tetris245/ULTRAbc/README.md

 * Replaced the Extensions button in Chat Search and chat rooms by a Preferences button
 * Replaced the Extensions button in Main Hall by a Friendlist button
 * Improved or optimised several commands related to maps, rooms and wheel of fortune
-* Updated the invisible and permission commands + the ChatRoomSafewordRevert function
+* Updated the invisible, permission and xstatus lscg commands + the ChatRoomSafewordRevert function
 * Removed the xmenu command